-Student complaints specifically related to Accreditation Council for Pharmacy Education (ACPE) standards should be submitted on the appropriate form to the College of Pharmacy Office of Student Affairs (Wolfe Hall Room 1227 or Heath Education Building 155) in care of the associate dean for student affairs.
-Forms and a copy of the ACPE standards are available in the Office of Student Affairs and on the college website.
+Student complaints specifically related to Accreditation Council for Pharmacy Education (ACPE) standards should be submitted on the appropriate form to the College of Pharmacy Office of Student Affairs (Wolfe Hall Room 1227) in care of the associate dean for student affairs.
+Forms and a copy of the ACPE standards are available in the Office of Student Affairs.
 Students can also find the ACPE standards at the ACPE web site.